Photo Credits: QUINN SPOONER / AGGIE

-STS/Tipsy Taxi was allotted $88,996 to fund operations for the 2018-2019 school year and generated an income of $91,650, according to the ASUCD Budget website.
+STS/Tipsy Taxi was allotted $88,996 to fund operations for the 2018-2019 school year and generated a projected income of $91,650, according to the ASUCD Budget website.
 Despite recent improvements made to the unit, senators judged it too costly to continue funding in light of the deficit.

 Students currently employed by Tipsy Taxi were offered positions by Unitrans.
 Previous STS/Tipsy Taxi student employees declined to comment on the unit’s dissolution.

 ASUCD Controller Kevin Rotenkolber spoke more about the current Senate’s goal to minimize the number of student jobs lost as a result of unit cuts.